-Handling of harassment allegations ‘disgusting,’ Conservative MP says
+Handling of harassment allegations 'disgusting,' Conservative MP says

 Mr. Brown's former chief of staff, Alykhan Velshi, told The Globe he heard rumours about the allegations related to Mr. Dykstra hours before Maclean's published its explosive report, but only learned details after reading the story.

-Mr. Velshi, who left his job as director of issues management in Prime Minister Stephen Harper's office in 2014, said he took a leave from his job in the private sector during the latter half of 2015 to volunteer for the Conservative election campaign.
+Mr. Velshi, who left his job as director of issues management in then prime minister Stephen Harper's office in 2014, said he took a leave from his job in the private sector during the latter half of 2015 to volunteer for the Conservative election campaign.

-"I was never made aware of these allegations during the few weeks I volunteered on the campaign or involved in any discussion about them," Mr. Velshi said in an email.
+"I was never made aware of these allegations during the few weeks I volunteered on the campaign or [was] involved in any discussion about them," Mr. Velshi said in an e-mail.

 Mr. Velshi resigned from his post in Mr. Brown's office after CTV revealed allegations of sexual misconduct against the former PC leader, allegedly involving teenagers.
-Mr. Velshi is now working as chief of staff to interim leader Vic Fedeli.
+Mr. Velshi is now working as chief of staff to interim Ontario PC leader Vic Fedeli.